 December 5th: Attend a local Christmas festival or tree lighting.
 Check your paper for local events throughout the month of December.

 December 6th: Make a Christmas Craft

 December 7th: Take a family Christmas photo.
 Turn your photo into an ornament for the tree.

 December 10th: Watch a Christmas Movie.

 December 11th: Do something Charitable.
-This year I am going to make a care package and send it to a soldier.
+I will make a care package this year and send it to a soldier.

 December 12th: Build and decorate a gingerbread house.

 December 14th: Send Christmas Cards.
 Yes, people still do this.
-Have the kids make them and send them to the grandparents or close relatives.
+Have the kids make them and send them to their grandparents or relatives.

 December 18th: Drive around and look at Christmas lights.
-For extra fun wear the matching PJ’s.
+For extra fun, wear matching PJs.